Ninoh-FOX/POCKETGO2_ROGUE_CFW/README.md

 ### 1.0.1:<br>

-1. Updated the file system, division and expansion scripts again.
+1. Updated the file system, partition and expansion scripts again.
 2. Gmenu2x analog stick control is removed
 3. Adjusted the battery.
 4. Update of the Stock Clock application with a new redesign. thanks to Rafa Vico (https://github.com/RafaVico)